Good Morning Britain (2014 TV programme): Reception

-Good Morning Britain competes with BBC Breakfast in the early morning TV timeslot.
+Good Morning Britain competes with BBC Breakfast, Sky News Breakfast and GB News Breakfast in the early morning TV timeslot.

 Accolades

 Good Morning Britain was nominated for three TRIC Awards in 2015.
 Susanna Reid was awarded Newscaster of the Year.

 "Newscast Studio" named the programme's set as Best International Set of the Year 2015.

 Good Morning Britain was nominated in the 2016 TV Choice Awards for the Best Daytime TV Programme but failed to win.

 Good Morning Britain jointly won the PinkNews Broadcaster of the Year Award with Victoria Derbyshire in 2016.

 The programme was nominated for a National Television Award in 2018, but failed to make the shortlist.
 It did, however, make the shortlist in 2019, 2020 and 2021.

-Presenters Piers Morgan and Ben Shephard were both nominated for the Best Presenter award at the 2019, 2020 and 2021 National Television Awards, however both failed to make the shortlist in '19 & '20.
-However, six months after leaving the show, Morgan was shortlisted for the award, but lost to Ant & Dec.
+Presenters Piers Morgan and Ben Shephard were both nominated for the Best Presenter award at the 2019, 2020 and 2021 National Television Awards, however, both failed to make the shortlist in 2019 & 2020, but six months after leaving the show, Morgan was shortlisted for the award, but lost to Ant & Dec.

-In 2019, they received two BAFTA nominations for Best News Coverage for their knife crime interview and Thomas Markle exclusive interview, but failed to win.
+In 2019, they received two BAFTA TV nominations for Best News Coverage for their knife crime interview and Thomas Markle exclusive interview, but failed to win.

 On 18 June 2019, the programme won The Golden Nymph for Best Live Breaking News at the 59th Monte-Carlo Television Festival.